0 / 0

 To create a data quality rule from data quality definitions:

-1. Open a project, click New asset, and select Data quality rule.
+1. Open a project, click New asset > Measure and monitor data quality.

 Alternatively, you can create a rule directly from a data quality definition.